ndiego/icon-block/README.md

 ### theme.json

-In themes that includes a theme.json file, you can easily disable border and spacing settings in the Editor user interface.
+You can easily disable border and spacing settings in the Editor UI if your theme includes a theme.json file.

 ```
 {